 IN THIS ARTICLE

-Your health care provider will determine if you need medication to relieve symptoms of COPD.
+A health care professional will determine if a patient needs medication to relieve symptoms of COPD.

 The supervised use of medications is an important adjunct to smoking cessation programs.

 Nicotine is the ingredient in cigarettes primarily responsible for the addiction.
-Withdrawal from nicotine may cause you to have unpleasant side effects, such as anxiety, irritability, difficulty concentrating, anger, fatigue, drowsiness, depression, and sleep disruption.
-These effects usually occur during the first several weeks after you stop smoking.
+Withdrawal from nicotine may cause a person to have unpleasant side effects, such as anxiety, irritability, difficulty concentrating, anger, fatigue, drowsiness, depression, and sleep disruption.
+These effects usually occur during the first several weeks after a person stops smoking.